 Better smart home integration would also be welcome – currently the only official support is for Google Assistant; you’ll have to use Wink or IFTTT to get some Alexa action.
 HomeKit compatibility is coming soon, we’re told.

-Feature check: Full HD recording, 116 degree angle lens, night vision, wired or battery (6700mAh), weatherproof, motion detection, two-way talk (with membership).
+Feature check: 24 hours of clip storage free.
+Full HD recording, 116 degree angle lens, night vision, wired or battery (6700mAh), weatherproof, motion detection, two-way talk (with membership).

 - Discreet design